stangls/kotlin-js-jquery/README.md

 ```

 open `dist/index.html` in your browser.

-You should see an animated textual counter.
+You should now see an animated textual counter.

 ## Further plans